CACTUS-Colloquium/CACTUS-Colloquium.github.io/index.md

   * If you are driving, I recommend you park in the lot/garage of "The Varsity" apartments (Baltimore Ave.), which should be both cheaper and a closer walk than using official campus visitor parking.
 It's about $2 per hour.
 They will ticket you quickly if your time expires (campus would also).
 Watch the signs so you park in the visitor and not resident section.

   * If you are using metro, it's about a 1-mile walk from the station to our building, or you can use the UM shuttle that runs every 10-20 minutes (no ID required).
 Here's the [schedule](https://transportation.umd.edu/shuttle-um/104/611).
-The closest stop is the Glenn L. Martin wind tunnel but the Math slip isn't much farther.
+The closest stop is the Glenn L. Martin wind tunnel but the Math Slip isn't much farther.

   * We have eduroam, so if you have an eduroam account you are all set.
 If you don't have an eduroam account, you can sign up for a 24-hour pass to the [umd-guest wireless network](https://itsupport.umd.edu/itsupport?id=kb_article_view&article=KB0012824&sys_kb_id=f098e4dadb533c104cd4f36f29961949&spa=1).